daostack/arc/docs/generated_docs/universalSchemes/SimpleICO.md

 Returns:

-> bool which represents a successful of the function
+> uint number of tokens minted for the donation.

 1. **output_0** *of type `uint256`*